-The metrics in this section track the total number of second-level domain names in existence in gTLDs from 2010 until the first half of 2016, as reported to ICANN in monthly transaction reports.
+The metrics in this section track the total number of second-level domain names in existence in gTLDs from 2010 until the first half of 2017, as reported to ICANN in monthly transaction reports.
 The reporting periods run from January to June (H1) and July to December (H2).
-Additional metrics track the total number of second-level domain name registrations in internationalized gTLDs (IDNs) and the full year-over-year growth rates in all second-level domain name registrations in gTLDs from 2010-2015.
+Additional metrics track the total number of second-level domain name registrations in internationalized gTLDs (IDNs) until the first half of 2017 and the full year-over-year growth rates in all second-level domain name registrations in gTLDs from 2010-2016.